Only a year ago, buying a Windows phone was a declaration of insanity.

 Microsoft is clearly bullish about Cortana’s capabilities.
 If you tap your Lumia’s search button, it launches straight into voice recognition, which then slides into the Cortana landing page if you scroll upward (compare this to Google Now, which launches into the landing page first).

-Expect Cortana to land on your UK Windows Phone in late 2014, by which time - if rumours are true - there will also be a Cortana Notebook online that let’s you control how much information is shared with the program.
+Expect Cortana to land on your Windows Phone in 2015 (man, that's a long wait), by which time - if rumours are true - there will also be a Cortana Notebook online that let’s you control how much information is shared with the program.

 READ MORE: Apple CarPlay puts Siri on your dashboard